Are your hens producing more eggs than you can consume? Maybe it’s time to start a commercial poultry venture!

 Second, you might want to add or opt for egg-layer breeds.
 As we already know, not all hens give the same number of eggs.

-Third, consider that some ladies do settle down at certain seasons or months.
-You could go for breeds that seldomly settles down.
+Third, consider that some hens reduce their laying during certain seasons or months.
+You could go for breeds that seldom settles down.
 On the other hand, you might want to add a breed that starts laying when the other ladies have called it quits for the year.

-Fourth, try to go for breeds that seldomly go broody.
+Fourth, try to go for breeds that seldom go broody.
 For one, you don’t want to fight your ladies for the eggs.

 You need to invest in your chickens to have a thriving egg-selling business.